domino14/macondo/docs/index.md

 2. Download the latest file that looks like `macondo-darwin.tar.gz`.
 Right now it is **Mac-only**.
 If you are savvy with compilers, you can build your own Windows or Linux version with `go`.
 Untar it to your desired directory.

-3. You will need a lexicon gaddag.
-The default lexicon right now is NWL18, but we will add more in the near future.
-You can build a gaddag using the make_gaddag executable found in the tarball.

-   - Usage: `./make_gaddag -filename NWL18.txt`
-   - The lexicon can be downloaded from NASPA if you're a NASPA member.
-   - The command above will generate a file named out.gaddag
-   - Move this file to your ./data/lexica/gaddag/NWL18.gaddag in your untarred directory

-4. Try opening the `macondo` executable.
+3. Try opening the `macondo` executable.
 Your Mac might complain, especially if you're using Catalina.
 You can open it anyway by going to your Settings -> Security & Privacy -> General and click "Allow anyway" next to macondo.
 I swear it's not a virus.

 ## Features it has: